apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 After running the script above, you should have all you need to install OpenWhisk.
 Normally there should be no error, but it some error messages pop-up, please [log an issue](https://github.com/apache/incubator-openwhisk/issues) for the OpenWhisk community to assist you.
+We suggest you restart your local machine to make sure all the packages have been well configured.

 ## Build the source code